Understanding Mold in Florida

 Red Flags to Avoid

-- No written contracts or scope of work
+- Provide no written contracts – Always get scope of work in writing

-- Promises to "kill" or "encapsulate" mold instead of removing it
+- Promise to "kill" mold instead of removing it – Dead mold still causes problems

 Conclusion